dpagliaccio/scipub/README.md

 scientific publication
 FullTable1 - Create Table1 of group summary with stats for scientific publication
-winsorZ\_find - Identify outliers based on z-score cutoff that are Winsorized by the `winsorZ` function
+gg\_groupplot - Create ggplot to display group differences (box+point+hist) winsorZ\_find - Identify outliers based on z-score
+cutoff that are Winsorized by the `winsorZ` function
 winsorZ - Winsorize outliers based on z-score cutoff to next most extreme non-outlier value